Songtech-0912/songtech-0912.github.io/content/evolution.md

 ### Formation of Earth

 Billions of years ago, a supernova explosion created a nebula in where the solar system is today.
 While the majority of the gases in the solar system gathered to form the sun, the cloud of rocks and dust clumped together to form planets, which became rounded because of gravity.
 Earth itself was formed around 4.5 billion years ago.
 Due to the molten conditions on Earth at the time, heavy elements such as iron sank deep inside the Earth, and lighter elements floated to the top - this is called the **iron catastrophe**.
-This in turn created Earth's molten inner core, which created Earth's magnetic field, protecting it from damaging solar radiation.
+This in turn created Earth's molten outer core, which created Earth's magnetic field, protecting it from damaging solar radiation.

 ## Stages of Earth